Dr. Saroj Pachauri

 She worked with the Ford Foundation’s New Delhi Office (1983-1994) and supported child survival, women’s health, sexual and reproductive health, and HIV and AIDS programs.
 Before that, she worked with the International Fertility Research Program (IFRP) which was later renamed Family Health International (1971-1975) and the India Fertility Research Programme (1975-1983).
 She designed and monitored multi-centric clinical trials globally to assess the safety and effectiveness of fertility control technologies.
 During 1962-1971, as faculty of the Departments of Preventive and Social Medicine at the Lady Hardinge Medical College, New Delhi and the Institute of Medicine Sciences, Varanasi, she helped to develop this new discipline.

-She has published seven books and contributed chapters to 20 books.
+She has published twelve books of which four are on Climate Change and Health and contributed chapters to 20 books.
 She has over 100 publications in peer-reviewed journals and several articles in print media.